 Students planning to earn a MA in a related field (Public Administration, MBA, etc.) will not likely need as strong a background in mathematics but should look into the recommended math preparation for these programs and plan accordingly.

 For more information on UConn’s Masters in Public Administration Fast Track program, please review UConn’s MPA website.
-Please contact Valerie Rogers at email@example.com with any questions you may have regarding this program.
+Please contact Catherine Guarino at firstname.lastname@example.org with any questions you may have regarding this program.

 Plan to earn a PhD degree in Economics?